 Prepare the Cleaning Solution

-Add one to two tablespoons of dishwashing soap to the water.
+Fill a sink with boiling water.
+If the sink isn't available, use a large pot or glass baking dish that is heatproof.
+Add one to two tablespoons of dishwashing liquid to the water.
 Be sure that the dishwashing soap label states that it contains a degreaser.
 Add one-half cup baking soda and mix the solution well.

 Soak the Filter